AustinOliverHaskell/Ghoster/README.md

 ## Synopsis

-Android App that allows for the tagging of images based off of the geolocation of the user
+Android App that allows for the tagging of images based off of the geolocation of the user.
+Created using Android Studio and Firebase.

 ## Motivation